 Course books will be supplemented with material from other sources, including online materials, newspaper articles and video materials.

-The course is also suitable for people who intend to take an examination in tourism English.
+The course is also suitable for people who intend to take an examination in tourism and hospitality management English.

 Special emphasis is placed on the relevant vocabulary, register and grammatical structures that are used in the field of tourism, and the client is given the opportunity to practise using the language that he or she has acquired by means of seminars, group sessions and communicative practice activities.